dev-ciberc/ciberc-ca/README.md

 ### Interfaces command:

 ```
-Description: report interfaces of cisco ios devices currently, generates report in json as a summary in excel
+Description: report interfaces of cisco ios devices currently, generates report in json as a summary in excel.
+When --output=database must be establish database connection
     - BVI
     - Vlans
     - trunk interfaces